 What is embezzlement?
-What are the long-term consequences of allegations of theft crimes?
+What are the long-term consequences of stealing something?
 Is larceny a felony or misdemeanor in South Carolina?
-Larceny, Theft Crimes and Crimes of Moral Turpitude SC

 Allegations of larceny are the types of criminal charges that can be both a felony or misdemeanor in South Carolina.
 That’s because the South Carolina criminal laws take into consideration what took place and the value of the “personal property” subject of the theft.